sebproell/4C/tests/testconfig/README.md

 For each job certain testing output is displayed in GitLab (select job under `CI/CD - Pipelines`).
 During the build process all lines starting with `[` are displayed and the build summary at the end is displayed.
 The final line of each testing output is also shown.
-Therefore it is always possilbe to see the current state of the testing pipeline.
+Therefore it is always possible to see the current state of the testing pipeline.
 If the pipeline fails, the full `log` file is compressed and uploaded as a GitLab `artifact`.
 The `artifacts` can be found under `CI/CD - Pipelines` (on the right hand side of the failed pipeline).
 After 4 weeks the `artifacts` are deleted.